deep-learning-prof/cnn-lab/README.md

 Alternatively, you can use `git`.
 You can also copy and paste manually from the individual files.

-### Get the lab code
-1. Go to the course Blackboard page and download the code for the lab
-2. Create a new folder for your code called `cnn-lab`.
-You can choose any location for the folder.
-3. Move the lab code to the `cnn-lab` folder.

 ### Open the folder in VS-Code
 1. Open VS-code